Western New Mexico University recognized Banned Books Week on Tuesday, September 17, 2024, with an event in J. Cloyd Miller Library.

 Frankland concluded her talk by emphasizing the detriments of book banning.
 Referring back Wilson’s point about literature’s power to foster empathy, Frankland said, “We are living in a time when we need to up our empathy in order to connect to others.”

 Following Frankland, third-year student Anais Orantez spoke in her role as editor of “The Maverick,” the student-led academic and literary journal.
 Orantez spoke about the freedom her parents afforded her as a young reader and about how being allowed to read whatever she chose did not prepare her for the controversies surrounding censorship she encountered in high school.
-Orantez grew up in Arizona, where a ban on teaching ethnic studies has been in place since 2010.
+Orantez grew up in Arizona, where a ban on teaching ethnic studies had been in place since 2010.

 Orantez learned about the effects of the law in her Mexican American government class during her senior year.
 From her teacher, she said, she learned how “Students would cry because books were being taken from their shelves, and they weren’t allowed to learn about their history and their culture. … From then I decided I had to fight against censorship in all aspects of life.”